-Applying to graduate school can be a long and time consuming process.
+Applying to graduate school can be a long and time-consuming process.
 It is important to start early in deciding whether or not you want to go and where you would like to apply.
 A timetable should help you in this process.
 All times indicated below are approximate.
-You will need to study deadlines for specific programs you are considering since they may vary significantly from institution to institution.
+You will need to learn deadlines for specific programs you are considering since they may vary significantly from institution to institution.

 - Start browsing through guides to graduate programs and deciding where you would like to apply.
 Call or write to schools to request catalogues.
 Determine test requirements, application deadlines, test dates, etc.

 - Meet with faculty members and career counselors to discuss programs.